estallio/tiss-registration-bot/README.md

 This bot should help people like you and me who typically forget registering to courses on time and don't get a place.

 ## Requirements
-To use the bot you only need node and npm installed.
-If you do not have already installed it, you can simply get the most recent version of node and npm from here: https://nodejs.org.
+To use the bot only node and npm are needed.
+If you do not have already installed it, you can simply get the most recent version of both from here: https://nodejs.org.

 ## Usage
 Before starting the bot you have to edit the configuration file named `register.json`.
 In this file simply put your `studenId` and your `password` in the first section.
 In the array of registrations add a registration as follows: